Connect with us

 To meet its target, the government has pledged to offer private developers about 7,000 acres of land as part of an incentive package.

-“We are putting together a land bank because one of the ways we are going to realise affordable housing is when the government provides land for the private sector to work on because 30 per cent of the cost of housing is actually land,” Aidah Munano, PS in the ministry of housing and urban development said last month.
+“We are putting together a land bank because one of the ways we are going to realise affordable housing is when the government provides land for the private sector to work on because 30 per cent of the cost of housing is land,” Aidah Munano, PS in the ministry of housing and urban development said last month.

 “If the government can provide land, then we may be 50 per cent there (meeting the housing target),” she said.

-In addition to land provision, the government has halved corporate tax for property developers who build at least 400 low-cost homes to encourage construction of at least 200,000 affordable houses a year.
+In addition to land provision, the government has halved corporate tax for property developers who build at least 400 low-cost homes to encourage the construction of at least 200,000 affordable houses a year.

 “We are thinking of houses where the sale value will be around Sh3 million.
 These are houses such as studios, two bedroom and three bedroom units.
 If we go beyond Sh3 million it will not be affordable housing anymore,” says Ms Munano.

-Incentives to developers will also include development of support infrastructure such as access roads, electricity, water, health facilities and schools.
+Incentives to developers will also include the development of support infrastructure such as access roads, electricity, water, health facilities and schools.

 “We are currently open to dialogue with investors who want to partner with us in this agenda.
 We are offering incentives that are cushioned in sound win-win partnerships to house the nation,” Ms Munano said.